 Laravel is the ideal web application framework for web artisans because of its elegant syntax.

-Laravel is ideal for any business or organization ? small, medium-sized, and large enterprises.
+Laravel is ideal for any business or organisation – small, medium-sized, and large enterprises.
 It allows versatility and efficiency in execution.

-YouTube and GitHub are two of the most popular Laravel websites.
+Tesla and UNICEF are two of the most popular Laravel web-based applications.